 We will check the database to ensure any requested names, or ones that sound similar, are not already in use.

 Where a property has a name instead of a number, you will need to request the name is officially changed.

 At a numbered address

-The official postal number must be kept as part of the address, but you can apply to add a name.
-You will be required to enter the requested new name for the property on the form.
+The official postal number must be kept as part of the address, but you can apply to add or change a name using the form below.

 Research of address details

 We offer a research service for anyone interested in the origin of street or building names, including those that no longer exist.
 The cost of this service is £100 and is non-refundable, even if no information can be found.
 Requests can be submitted using the form below.